Piercing Care #

 Remember:

-Patience and gentle care are key to a successful healing process.
 Always follow up with your piercer if you have questions or concerns.